 The two main types of motivation are positive and negative.
-Positive motivation helps you to focus on positive outcomes that result from accomplishing a task or achieving a certain goal.
+Positive motivation helps you to focus on positive outcomes that result from accomplishing a task or achieving a particular goal.
 Here are a few examples of statements you might think or say when you have positive motivation:

-- Completing this task at work will help me to earn a promotion.
+Completing this task at work will help me to earn a promotion.

-- Joining this workshop will help me develop important technical skills in my industry.
+Joining this workshop will help me develop important technical skills in my industry.

-- Applying for this job could open up an opportunity to change careers.
+Applying for this job could open up an opportunity to change careers.

-- If my presentation is not well received, it could affect my chance at a promotion.
+If my presentation is not well received, it could affect my chance at a promotion.

-- If I don't finish this task, my colleagues will be frustrated with me.
+If I don't finish this task, my colleagues will be frustrated with me.

-- If I don't get this job offer, I will miss a huge opportunity to be in a career I love.
+If I don't get this job offer, I will miss a huge opportunity to be in a career I love.